 Wind speeds are not the same across the country

 Wind speeds vary throughout the United States.
 Wind speeds also vary throughout the day and from season to season.
 In Tehachapi, California, the wind blows more frequently from April through October than it does in the winter.
 This fluctuation is a result of the extreme heat of the Mojave Desert during the summer months.
 As the hot air over the desert rises, the cooler, denser air above the Pacific Ocean rushes through the Tehachapi mountain pass to take its place.
 In a high altitude Great Plains state like Montana, strong winter winds channeled through the Rocky Mountain valleys create more intense winds during the winter.

 Locations of U.S. wind power projects

-In 2016, 40 states had utility-scale wind power projects were located in 39 states in 2015.
-The five states with the most electricity generation from wind in 2015 were Texas, Iowa, Oklahoma, California, and Kansas.
-These states combined produced about 50% of total U.S. wind electricity generation in 2015.
+In 2016, 40 states had utility-scale wind power projects.
+The five states with the most electricity generation from wind in 2016 were Texas, Iowa, Oklahoma, Kansas, and California.
+These states combined produced about 55% of total U.S. wind electricity generation in 2016.

 International wind power

-Many countries generate electricity with wind energy.
+About 90 countries generate electricity with wind energy.
 Most wind power projects are located in Europe and in the United States where government programs have supported wind power development.
-China and India have increased wind electricity generation in recent years, and were among the top five producers of electricity generation from wind in 2013.
-The United States led the world in wind power generation in 2013, followed by China, Germany, Spain, and India.
+China and India have increased wind electricity generation in recent years and were among the top five producers of electricity generation from wind in 2014.
+The United States led the world in wind power generation in 2014, followed by China, Germany, Spain, and India.